Gdańsk Derby: Names and colours

-It is important to note that in Polish football it is much more common for a club to change its name than in other countries.
+In Polish football it is much more common for a club to change its name than in other countries.
 Therefore it is important when looking at historic fixtures to remember the clubs previous names as well.
 Here is a list of the active clubs in Gdańsk and the names they have gone by, and the colours the currently use and have previously used.